brunomendola/querity/README.md

 ## Description

-The aim of this project is to provide a simple fluent generic interface to query databases in Java applications.
+The aim of this project is to provide a simple generic interface, with fluent Java and REST APIs, to query databases in Java applications.

 The modules implement the support for different databases and frameworks.

+Why you should use Querity?

+✔ learn once, use everywhere

+✔ zero logic needed apart building a generic Query object

+✔ switch database without rewriting the logic of your application

+✔ ready to use REST API which implements filtering, sorting and pagination, to be consumed by your UI components

+✔ expose the same REST API in all your projects

 ## Getting Started